PrinceJoeyLee12/paxers/README.md

 REGISTRATION_EXPIRATION=2

 #for uploading photos to cloundinary.com
-#You can have this two below skipped for i set my api_base_url and #upload_preset to my client for uploading photos and i made it public (I know #this is a bad habit, #but this is for the sake of quick start)
+#You can have this two below skipped for I set my api_base_url and
+#upload_preset to my client for uploading photos and I made it public (I know
+#this is a bad habit, but this is for the sake of quick start)
 API_BASE_URL="<your_cloudinary_api_base_url>"
 UPLOAD_PRESENT="<your_upload_present_for_cloudinary>"
 ```